 24:36, "But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only."
 There seems to be a great trend going on with people trying to "predict" when the Second Coming occurs... yet, to my understanding, God never intended one to predict when it would happen (aside from the trumpets we are yet to hear).

-There is alot of agreement that it is believed that birds descended from the dinosaurs.
-As mentioned above (Komodo spelled correct) crocodiles, turtles, the cockroach - all have been said to come from dinosaurs.
-As for birds - wasn't there a dove and a raven?the term "Dinosaur" merely means giant lizard and "giant" is a relative term..."dragon" was just the term used at an earlier time...there certainly were large flying reptiles...in the East they are more snake-like...Crocs are giant lizards as are the Komodo Dragons (pardon the spelling)...I read of an Archaeologist in Peru who found some burial pottery from about 700 years ago that has painting of hunters riding triceratop (???) but who knows maybe this is a fraud...anyway, if the total age of the Earth is only 6,000 years old then Noah would have to have taken Dinosaurs (at least baby ones) onto the ark...but then again that makes our time period the Millenium Sabbath (from 6,000 to 7,000)...the second Coming has happened (along with the Rapture), God is here, Messiah is King, and righteousness and peace now rule for 1,000 years...Halelujah!
+the term "Dinosaur" merely means giant lizard and "giant" is a relative term..."dragon" was just the term used at an earlier time...there certainly were large flying reptiles...in the East they are more snake-like...Crocs are giant lizards as are the Komodo Dragons (pardon the spelling)...I read of an Archaeologist in Peru who found some burial pottery from about 700 years ago that has painting of hunters riding triceratop (???) but who knows maybe this is a fraud...anyway, if the total age of the Earth is only 6,000 years old then Noah would have to have taken Dinosaurs (at least baby ones) onto the ark...but then again that makes our time period the Millenium Sabbath (from 6,000 to 7,000)...the second Coming has happened (along with the Rapture), God is here, Messiah is King, and righteousness and peace now rule for 1,000 years...Halelujah!

 Well it would be a long stretch to suggest that paintings would survive the flood.....unless they used 'laundry markers'Lol... there's a great video online called Ancient Aliens Debunked by Chris White.
 I think you will find it informative.
 I don't believe in flying saucers either, but is it unreasonable to think that some dinosaur species existed after the Flood?
 Jurassic Park makes them off to be vicious killing machines, but you never know... a lot of them were probably herbivores.
 It's important to know that 'dinosaur' is a modern word that was invented in the mid eighteenth century so it's not likely people would be using that same word through out history.
 'Behemoth', 'leviathan', 'dragon', 'big lizard'... these are words and phrases that were likely to have been used.
 I don't think that cave art would survive the Flood, honestly.